 We get it.
 You want to know about the fandom and may not be willing to take one platform’s word for it.
 This is why we have provided some additional resources below.

-An excellent resource created by two moms who have learned that the fandom means for their children.
+An excellent resource created by two moms who have learned what the fandom means for their children.

 “Furries — people with an interest in anthropomorphized animals, like Sonic the Hedgehog or Pokémon — have come in for a lot of ridicule over the years from posters on sites like Something Awful and 4chan.
 Mainstream press accounts tend to portray furries as sexual fetishists united by a common interest in sex in animal costumes.
 But survey evidence suggests a lot of these stereotypes are wrong (very few furries think sex in animal costumes is a good idea, for instance).
 Here’s a brief guide to the furry community, which hopefully can clear up some of these misunderstandings.”